James-Cassidy/Final-Year-Project-Backend/README.md

-# Team 11 - Backend
+# Backend for Final Year Project

 The "Hack-Attack" (Working title) web application is a web-based game focused on educating developers on the technical aspects of cyber security, such as DDOS Attacks or SQL Injection.